WHAT IS NET ZERO FOOD?

 HOW DO WE MAKE SURE THESE FOUR PRODUCTS ARE NET ZERO FOOD?

-We made a list of the 21 raw ingredients we use in these four new products and a team of tutors and students at Westminster University helped us to research the total embedded CO2e of each of them until leaving our premises.
+We made a list of the 21 raw ingredients we use in these four new products.
+Then a team of tutors and students at Westminster University helped us to research the total embedded CO2e of each of them until leaving our premises.

-We were already aware of the Scope 1 and 2 and they helped us to evaluate the Scope 3 so we were finally able to calculate the total amount of embedded carbon both direct and indirect.
+As we were already aware of the Scope 1 and 2, they evaluated the Scope 3.
+This way we were finally able to calculate the total amount of embedded carbon both direct and indirect.

 We took these numbers and talked to Rainforest Saver, an organization dedicated to promote environmentally-friendly farming techniques amongst Sub-Saharan Africa and Central and South America farmers.
 Cutting and burning plants, also known as slash-and-burn agriculture, is a widely used method to clear the land to cultivate food, but it causes a huge damage to the environment.
 Rainforest Saver promotes an alternative farming technique consisting on planting a tree called Inga, which has been proved to maintain soil fertility and good harvests without destroying the forest.